Certified Elevator Inspection Company

 Tri-State Elevator Testing With Philadelphia's Preferred Elevator Inspection Company

-We are able to complete our elevator testing and inspect every variety of elevator system:
+Here at Triad Lifts, we are able to complete elevator testing and inspect every variety of elevator system:

 Machine-room-less Elevator Systems

 Traction Elevator Systems

 Vacuum Elevator Systems

 Triad Lifts is your number one source for elevator inspections and safety testing including elevator full load tests.
 If you are in located in Philadelphia, New Jersey, or Delaware, contact us today to schedule your elevator inspection and safety test.
 Our service technicians are equipped and ready to meet all of your elevator inspection and elevator testing needs.
 Triad Lifts is available for quality Elevator Inspection Services, Elevator Safety Testing, or if you have any questions regarding your states codes, especially for PA ADA Compliance, so do not hesitate to reach out to us!

 How Often Do Elevators Need To Be Inspected?

 Elevator Inspections and Elevator Safety Test requirements will vary from state to state.
 For example, according to 34 Pa.
 Code 7.15.
 All passenger elevators and escalators shall be inspected at least once every three months.
 Freight elevators, which also includes gravity elevators need to be inspected at least once every six months.
 Below we will go over the elevator testing requirements and how often elevators need to be inspected in the Tri-State area of Pennsylvania, New Jersey, and Delaware.
 While the majority of states comply with The American Society of Mechanical Engineers code ASME A17.1.
 Some states use their own safety or administrative codes, they may also adopt and amend some standards from the American Society of Mechanical Engineers.
 At Triad Lifts, we want to make sure you are compliant and up to code within your state.